KubaTworek/Rest-API-Calendar/README.md

 }
 ```

 When succeed 201 Status code and newly created calendar object are returned.
 Any amount of planned meetings could be added to calendar.
-Error will be returned if we type hour in other type than "hh:mm".
+Error and 403 Status Code will be returned if we type hour in other type than "hh:mm" or used wrong hour or minute.

 ### Get possible meetings